outerim/seussical-oak-hills-208/index.md

 # Costumes
 **Whos**-
 Black base- black short sleeve shirt and black leggings.
 Black shoes and socks.
 No logos on the shirt and no tank tops.
-All of our whos will have a shirt, skirt, or pants over their base so the tighter their base is the less bulky it will be under thier costumes.
+All of our whos will have a shirt, skirt, or pants over their base so the tighter their base is the less bulky it will be under their costumes.

 Hair as Who like as you can make it

 Makeup Light blush and lipstick (yes you to boys) we don’t want anyone to look washed out on stage.
 Mascara on the girls

 **Jungle Citizens**-
 Black base- black short sleeve shirt and black leggings.
 Black shoes and socks.
 No logos on the shirt and no tank tops.
-All of our Jungle citizens will have a costume over their base so the tighter their base is the less bulky it will be under thier costumes.
+All of our Jungle citizens will have a costume over their base so the tighter their base is the less bulky it will be under their costumes.

 Hair- girls hair pulled back into a pony tail or braids